Rugby railway station: First station (1838–40)

 The first railway station to be built in Rugby was a wooden temporary structure located around half a mile to the west of the present station.
 It opened on 9 April 1838 when the London and Birmingham Railway was constructed.
 However great difficulty in constructing the Kilsby Tunnel in Northamptonshire delayed the full opening of the line, which was not finished in time for the coronation of Queen Victoria on 28 June 1838.
 Aware of the lucrative traffic the event would generate, the company opened the north end of the line, between Birmingham and Rugby, and the south end from London to a temporary station at near Bletchley, with a stagecoach shuttle service linking the two parts to allow through journeys to London.
 The line was officially fully opened on 17 September 1838, with the first passenger train from London to Birmingham arriving that day.

-At the time of the railway's construction, Rugby was a small market town of around 2,500 inhabitants, notable only for its school.
+At the time of the railway's construction, the small market town of around 2,500 inhabitants was notable only for Rugby School.
 The town was around half a mile to the south, uphill from the station, which at the time was located in open countryside.
 The original station was located on the western side of where the railway crossed Newbold Road (the Rugby to Leicester turnpike road, now the A426) because at the time this was the only road north from Rugby.